AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/understanding-cache.md

 ## Caching response headers

-It's pretty obvious that the dispatcher caches `.html` pages and clientlibs (i.e. `.js`, `.css`), but did you know it can also cache particular response headers along side the content in a file with the same name but a `.h` file extension.
+It's pretty obvious that the Dispatcher caches `.html` pages and clientlibs (i.e. `.js`, `.css`), but did you know it can also cache particular response headers along side the content in a file with the same name but a `.h` file extension.
 This allows the next response to not only the content but the response headers that should go with it from cache.

 AEM can handle more than just UTF-8 encoding